ping13/heospy/Readme.md

 ## Credits

 - first code from <https://github.com/mrjohnsen/heos-python>
-- the SSDS discovery library is from <https://gist.github.com/dankrause/6000248>
+- the SSDS discovery library is from
+  <https://gist.github.com/dankrause/6000248>, with an additional modification
+  by Adam Baxter to get this working for Python 3.